Robert Frew Medical Partners

 If you are aged 70 or older or have pre-existing health conditions that mean you are eligible for flu jabs then you could be at higher risk of serious complications from coronavirus.
 You should follow Government advice and stay at home.
 Please arrange for family, neighbours and friends or local community groups to deliver food and medicines you need.
 If you do not have this support available please register with the Essex Welfare Service at

 COVID-19 Advice for Parents When Child Unwell or Injured

 In the interests of patients and staff the partners have decided to triage, via phone calls, all patients with respiratory symptoms requesting appointments.
 This is an unprecedented situation and the practice is trying to manage the situation with restricted resources.
 Please do not come to the surgery if you have coughs, colds, flu like symptoms.
 Please call the surgery advising us of your symptoms and you will be allocated a telephone appointment.
 We cannot guarantee a precise time for a call back but will endeavour to call you sometime during the morning surgery.
 We ask for your cooperation in this very difficult time.

 The practice was established in 1919 by Dr Robert Frew with consulting rooms at his home 'Ladybrow' in Wickford High Street, the site of what is now the Ladygate Centre.
 His two sons later joined Dr Frew in partnership.
-In 1970 the practice moved to premises in Franklins Way currently our branch surgery.
+In 1970 the practice moved to premises in Franklins Way.
 We moved to our new building in 1998, offering more space for our team of medical professionals.

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.